Alexandre Mikhailovich Vinogradov: Contribution to the mathematical community

 From 1967 until 1990, Vinogradov headed a research seminar at Mekhmat, which became a prominent feature in the mathematical life of Moscow.
 In 1978, he was one of the organisers and first lecturers in the so-called People's University for students who were not accepted to Mekhmat because they were ethnically Jewish (he ironically called this school the “People’s Friendship University”).
 In 1985, he created a laboratory that studied various aspects of the geometry of differential equations at the Institute of Programming Systems in Pereslavl-Zalessky and was its scientific supervisor until his departure for Italy.

 Vinogradov was one of the initial founder of the mathematical journal Differential Geometry and its Applications, remaining one of the editors from 1991 to his last days.
 A special issue of the journal, devoted to the geometry of PDEs, was published in his memory.

 In 1993 he was one of the promoters of the Schrödinger International Institute in Mathematical Physics in Vienna.
 In 1997 he organised the large conference Secondary Calculus and Cohomological Physics in Moscow, which was followed by a series of small conferences called Current Geometry that took place in Italy from 2000 to 2010.

 From 1998 to 2019, Vinogradov organised and directed the so-called Diffiety Schools in Italy, Russia, and Poland, in which a wide range of courses were taught, in order to prepare students and young researchers to work on the theory of diffieties and secondary calculus.
+In 1995, he established the Institute of Diffeotopy, an informal research community centered on his students and seminar participants.
+The Institute published a series of preprints and was actively involved in organizing the Diffeotopy Schools and the 1997 Moscow Conference.